jameselia/evogeno/README.md

 # evogeno
-A GitHub depository for the UMass Amherst class Evolutionary Genomics taught by Dr. Jeff Blanchard
+A GitHub depository for the UMass Amherst class Evolutionary Genomics taught by Dr. Jeff Blanchard.